 - Add a pinch of sea salt to the top of the dipped balls

 - Instead of just using the oreo cookie crumbs try blending ¾ of a bag of Oreo cookies in a food processor and use the full cookie… perhaps try the flavoured Oreos like mint, pumpkin or vanilla!

 - Swap out the vanilla extract for peppermint extract for a chocolate mint Oreo truffle

 - Add some crumbled Oreo cookies, coconut, chocolate shavings, or sprinkles to the top of the Oreo Truffles after they are dipped

 - Swap out the semi-sweet chocolate for white chocolate to dip

-- Drizzle some white or dark chocolate over the Oreo Balls after the chocolate has set in the fridge for the hour and then return them to the fridge to allow the drizzle to set.
+- Drizzle some white or dark chocolate over the Oreo Balls after the chocolate has been set in the fridge for an hour and then return them to the fridge to allow the drizzle to set.
 It should take roughly an hour for them to set fully.

 Perhaps make a few different variations and make a truffle basket or box for gifts.
 So simple to make and so many ways to dress them up.
 The possibilities are endless.

 These decadent Oreo Truffles are guaranteed to know your socks off!

 More Chocolate Treats To Try